 Image ALT Tag: Google Official Favicon

-I love flowers so I picked this picture of beautiful blooming roses.
-It is a good example for creating image file names and ALT tags for pictures with distinctive details.
+I love flowers, so I picked this picture of beautiful blooming roses.
+It is an excellent example of creating image file names and ALT tags for pictures with distinctive details.

 Image Name: pink-fuschia-roses-blooms.png